Sardhendu/PropertyClassification/README.md

     </div>
     <div class="twoColumn">
          <p>
             Autoencoders are used for Assessor Images.
-Assessor images are 5-9 years old and a there are high chance that a Land property then would be a house now.
-This means that despite the label might say house the image might indicate a house.
+Assessor images are 5-9 years old and there is a high chance that a Land property then would be a house now.
+This means that despite the label might say house, the imagemight indicate a land.
 So we could either trust the labels or the image.
-Autoencoder are unsupervised techniques that do not require a label to make a classification.
+Autoencoder are unsupervised techniques that do not require a label to make a distinction between two labels.
 We feed in the autoencoder with images of house and land and leave it for the autoencoder to find an encoding that could distinguish between land and house. <br><br><b>Challange:</b> Assessor images might be expensive to obtain, since these images are manually collected by organization/individuals.
 In a real scenario, finding assessor image for every address is overstated.<br>
          </p>
     </div>
 </div>